Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Further remarks and open problems

-Both the proof of this fact and the proof of Bloom and Sagan \cite{BloomSagan} for $|\Pi| \le 2$, begin by picking $n=k$ and proving that $S_k(\Pi)$ is not symmetric.
-Nothing is known about the symmetry of $S_n(\Pi)$ for $n > k$.
-This fact raises the following question: \begin{definition} We say that a set $\Pi \subseteq S_k$ is \emph{eventually symmetrically avoided} if there is some $N \in \NN$, such that for every $n > N$, the set $S_n (\Pi)$ is symmetric. \end{definition}
+Motivated by this observation, we introduce the concept of being \say{eventually symmetrically avoided}: \begin{definition} We say that a set $\Pi \subseteq S_k$ is \emph{eventually symmetrically avoided} if the set $S_n (\Pi)$ is symmetric for every sufficiently large $n$. \end{definition}